KnownStormChaser/master-weather-model-list/models/nwp_models/regional/czechia/chmi-lam.md

 - **Companion / related ALADIN deployments in the consortium** share much of the same code base and tunings; cross-references to other entries in this repository:
   - [ALADIN Slovakia](../slovakia/aladin-slovakia.md) — RC LACE sister system; SST treatment and L63→L87 cloud retuning developed jointly with CHMI.
   - [ALARO Belgium](../belgium/alaro-belgium.md) — RMI 1.3 km tunings provided via cooperation with CHMI.
-- Operational HPC: NEC SX Aurora TSUBASA (48 nodes, AMD EPYC 7402 + 8× NEC Vector Engines 20B per node); a NEC LX series cluster (320 Intel Broadwell nodes) was also in use through 2024.
+- Operational HPC: NEC SX Aurora TSUBASA.
+Since **10 March 2026** a newer system is operational — **56 nodes**, each with one AMD ROME 7443P CPU (24 cores, 512 GB RAM) + 8× NEC Vector Engine 20B (8 cores, 48 GB each); **1344 VH + 3584 VE cores** total — replacing the earlier 48-node configuration (AMD EPYC 7402; 1152 VH + 3072 VE cores).
+A NEC LX series cluster (320 Intel Broadwell nodes) was also in use through 2024.
 Workflow management via ecFlow.
 - For the parent global model that supplies LBCs, see [ARPEGE Global](../../global/france/arpege-global.md).

 ---

 ## Recent version history

+### March 2026 — operational switch to new HPC
+Operations moved to a newer NEC SX Aurora TSUBASA (56 nodes; AMD ROME 7443P + 8× NEC Vector Engine 20B per node; 1344 VH + 3584 VE cores) on 10 March 2026, replacing the 48-node AMD EPYC 7402 system.

+### December 2025 — cy48t3 model release
+The operational model was upgraded to base cycle **cy48t3** (cycle string `48t3mas_op1`, ALARO-1vB) on 18 December 2025.

+### September 2025 — rain size distribution reverted to Marshall–Palmer
+The Marshall–Palmer rain size distribution was reinstated in place of the Abel & Boutle (2012) distribution (reversing the October 2024 change), together with retuning of microphysics parameters and of cloudiness in the radiation scheme (23 September 2025).

+### June 2025 — eight production cycles per day
+Four intermediate production cycles (03, 09, 15, 21 UTC, forecasts to the end of the following day) were added to the four main synoptic cycles, bringing operations to 8 runs/day (10 June 2025). **The four intermediate cycles are not published on the open-data portal.**

+### April 2025 — OPERA radar reflectivity DA operational
+The 1D+3D-Var assimilation of OPERA volume radar reflectivity (Wattrelot et al., 2014) became operational on 28 April 2025, following the February 2025 e-suite (ALE).

 ### February 2025 — radar reflectivity DA e-suite
 The **e-suite ALE** introduced 1D+3D-Var assimilation of OPERA volume radar reflectivity, using the Wattrelot et al. (2014) method with the Abel & Boutle (2012) rain size distribution in the observation operator (consistent with the ALARO microphysics) and a threshold-method + error-inflation treatment to mitigate excessive drying from undetected pixels.